LaurentBouquet/docker_MySQL-on-host_for-dev/symfony-project/README.md

-# Documentation to start Docker containers with locale MySQL database
+# Documentation to start Docker containers with MySQL database in the host

+PHP and Nginx containers connected to host MySQL server with Docker Compose

 ## Clone repository